purenative/StatefulArch/README.md

 ## Contributing

-Don't forget to open an [issue](https://github.com/purenative/StatefulArch/issues) if you found a bug or have a question.
-Feel free to fork this repository and open a [pull request](https://github.com/purenative/StatefulArch/pulls) if you fixed an existing feature or implemented a new one.
+Don't forget to open an issue if you found a bug or have a question.
+Feel free to fork this repository and open a pull request if you fixed an existing feature or implemented a new one.

 ## License

-StatefulArch is released under the [MIT license](LICENSE).
+StatefulArch is released under the MIT license.
+See LICENSE for details.